Text: Alec Coiro

 All Other Images Courtesy of Workstead

-I visited Workstead at their main office in South Brooklyn in the Can Factory, which may, in fact, be the epicenter of the Brooklyn design moment.
+I visited Workstead at their main office in South Brooklyn in the Can Factory, which could be the epicenter of the Brooklyn design moment.

 The entire endeavor that began with the aforementioned tiny kitchen was inaugurated right at the dawn of the recession, in those heady days as the bond market was just wrapping up collapsing in 2009.
 The core group of RISD graduates, Mahoney, Stefanie Brechbuehler, and Robert Highsmith (the latter two now heading up the Charleston office), decided that a financial crisis was the perfect time to abandon job security and go it alone.
 Mahoney recalls, “We all still had jobs, so it wasn’t out of necessity.
 We wanted to do something creative and there was this entrepreneurial spirit happening.”
-Thinking back, this sounds about right: there was an oddly entrepreneurial spirit bubbling at the time.
 Lately, there seems to be talk in the ether that when things get crappy, people get scrappy.
 Maybe it’s magical thinking as we seem to stand on a precipice if a crapscape, but whatever the case in 2009, the financial crash gave us Workstead.

-From the home office in Cobble Hill, they moved to a storefront on Van Brunt Street in Red Hook where they just dodged the hurricane by moving to the Can Factory where they bopped around a bit — even maintaining a production shop for a while — before settling in their current office.
+From the home office in Cobble Hill, they moved to a storefront on Van Brunt Street in Red Hook.
+Then they just dodged the hurricane by moving to the Can Factory where they bopped around a bit between studios before settling in their current office.

 Nadine joined the team not long after Workstead was formed.
 A graduate of The New York School of Interior Design, she was the first non-RISD team member, but she’s not strictly the interior design specialist.
 As she puts it, “We all kind of dabble in everything.”